captn3m0/codechef/_problems/medium/COOKFOOD.md

 a) A = {1, 2} and B = {2, 1} and b) A = {2, 1} and B = {1,2}.

 For third test case, A and B are of length 1.
-A0 can take three different values and for each value of A0, B0 can take any of the other two values./>
+A0 can take three different values and for each value of A0, B0 can take any of the other two values.

 ### Constraints